-Nature has refined the design of living organisms through years of evolution and natural selection, and as a result we find natural materials with remarkable properties that often exceed their man-made equivalents.
-Sticky gecko feet, water-repellent plants, coloration in insect wings, high strength spider-web fibers…the list is endless and there is yet much to learn.
+Nature has refined the design of living organisms through years of evolution, and as a result we find natural materials with remarkable properties that often exceed their synthetic equivalents.
+We are interested in understanding the underlying nanoscale physics of biological materials and adapting the concepts to engineered systems.

 Multifunctional Smart Materials

 Smart materials respond to diverse external stimuli (pH, temperature, humidity, light, electric, and magnetic field) by changing their structure and physicochemical properties.
 By carefully designing the synthesis, fabrication, and processing of smart materials, we can control their molecular assembly and their dynamic nanostructure.

 We are interested in dynamic materials (elastomers, hydrogels, nanocomposites, and thin films) with programmable and switchable properties.
 We design and program dynamic properties that are triggered by specific stimulus, such as mechanical, optical, thermal, conducting, degradation, and self-healing properties.